HautechAI/agents/docs/litellm-setup.md

 Persistence verification
 - The LiteLLM DB persists to the named volume litellm_pgdata.
-- Stop and start services; your providers, virtual keys, and aliases should remain.
+- Stop and start services; provider keys, generated virtual key history, and aliases continue to reside in LiteLLM.
+The platform-server will create a fresh `agents-service` key at each boot.

 Troubleshooting
 - litellm-db healthcheck: ensure it is healthy before litellm starts.